Under the heading "Course information" above, you will find the section "Search course"

 stated under each course and they should be respected.

 Also, plan your studies so that you take 15 credits each study

 period.
-Normally that should be two courses.
+Normally that is two courses.
 Each course belongs to a

 "block", A, B, C or D. Choose courses from different blocks to avoid